 A well-functioning sense of smell is something most people take for granted, until it’s lost.
-Losing your sense of smell, known as anosmia, not only impacts your ability to detect odors, but also affects other areas of your life.
+Losing your sense of smell, known as anosmia, impacts not only your ability to detect odors, but also other areas of your life.

 - colds or flu

 - chronic congestion

 Other conditions that might affect your sense of smell are: